DataDog/documentation/content/en/security/application_security/threats/event_rules.md

   text: "Troubleshoot common Datadog Application Security Management issues"
 ---

+**(Formerly called Event Rules)**

 ## Overview

 With Application Security Management (ASM) enabled, the Datadog tracing library actively monitors all web services and API requests for suspicious security activity.

-An _event rule_ specifies conditions on the incoming request to define what the library considers suspicious.
-The Datadog tracing library includes hundreds of out-of-the-box ASM event rules, which are used to display suspicious requests in the trace explorer and in the default signal rules.
+An _In-App WAF rule_ specifies conditions on the incoming request to define what the library considers suspicious.
+The Datadog tracing library includes hundreds of out-of-the-box ASM In-App WAF rules, which are used to display suspicious requests in the trace explorer and in the default signal rules.

-You can add to the event rules without upgrading the tracing library.
+You can add to the In-App WAF rules without upgrading the tracing library.

-## Structure of an ASM event rule
+## Structure of an ASM In-App WAF rule

-An event rule is a JSON object composed of a category, a name, tags, and conditions.
+An In-App WAF rule is a JSON object composed of a category, a name, tags, and conditions.
 When a suspicious request is detected, tags from the rules are propagated onto the suspicious request, and can be used to build [detection rules][1].

 ### Conditions
 Conditions define when the rule tags an incoming request.
 The conditions are composed of _inputs_ and _operators_.

 #### Inputs
 An input represents which part of the request the operator is applied to.
-The following inputs are used in the event rules:
+The following inputs are used in the In-App WAF rules:

 | Name | Description | Example |
 |------|-------------|---------|